Azure-Samples/ai-hub-gateway-solution-accelerator/guides/use-case-onboarding-decision-guide.md

 - Proposed Product Name: [Following the convention, e.g., MULTI-HR-RAG-PII-PROD]

 ## Authentication and Security Requirements
-- JWT Token Validation Required: [Yes/No]
+- Authentication Method: [Subscription keys only / Subscription keys + JWT validation]
+- JWT Authentication Approach: [Standard (named values) / Custom (policy variables) / N/A]
 - Entra ID Integration: [Yes/No]
-- Tenant ID: [ID of the Microsoft Entra tenant to authorize]
+- Tenant ID: [ID of the Microsoft Entra tenant to authorize, or "Multiple" for multi-tenant]
-- Client Application ID: [ID of the registered application that should be allowed]
+- Client Application ID: [ID of the registered application, or "Multiple" for different apps per API]
-- Audience Value: [Expected audience claim value in tokens]
+- Audience Value: [Expected audience claim value in tokens, or "Dynamic" for variable audiences]
-- Additional Required Claims: [Any other claims that should be validated]
+- Additional Required Claims: [Any other claims that should be validated, e.g., groups, roles]
+- Multi-Tenant Requirements: [Yes/No - if Yes, specify tenant selection strategy]
+- Conditional Authentication: [Yes/No - if Yes, specify conditions for different auth requirements]

 ## Backend Access Requirements
 - Allowed Backends: [List of allowed backend IDs, or "All"]